elSchtev/myprotein_test/README.md

 Fully Responsive v’s Mobile site - Maintenance easier - all content is working towards same goal - not having to optimise 2 different versions of the site.

 Potential duplicate content issue.

+---

+### The build
+Concentrating on the 'product-content' section:
+- make sections responsive
+- product-promo to pop-up on desktop (if i have time to figure out either with css or javaScript)
+- JavaScript to create dropdown options (this might something I'll have to look into after this test)

+I've made various comments within the code to highlight why I have done things the way I have.